mit-cml/yrtoolkit/yr/tutorials/ChickenBowling.md

 These blocks initialize global variables that are accessible throughout the entire app.

-* height_y sets the y value for where the pins will initialize at.
+* height_y stores the y value for where the pins will initialize at.

-* pin_scale sets the value that a ModelNode will be scaled by.
+* pin_scale stores the value that a ModelNode will be scaled by.

-* pin_type sets the 3D model that will be displayed for the pins.
+* pin_type stores the 3D model that will be displayed for the pins.

 * selectedNode creates an empty list to store a selected node in.